FOSSEE/st-scripts/getting-started-with-symbolics/script.rst

 * Defining symbolic functions.
 * Simplifying and solving symbolic expressions and functions.

-Amongst a lot of other things, Sage can do Symbolic Math and we shall start with defining symbolic expressions in Sage.
+In addtion to a lot of other things, Sage can do Symbolic Math and we shall start with defining symbolic expressions in Sage.

-Hope you have your Sage notebook open.
-If not, pause the video and start you Sage notebook.
+Have your Sage notebook opened.
+If not, pause the video and start you Sage notebook right now.

 On the sage notebook type::